uselessai/person-reidentification/README.md

 | DG-GAN | 18.24 | Saleh Hussin *et al.*~\cite{Hussin2021} |
 | **StyleGAN3** | **9.29** | |

-**Tabla 3**: Comparative table of different adversarial generative networks, using the FID metric (59) and training all models with the Market-1501 dataset (2).
+**Tabla 3**: Comparative table of different adversarial generative networks, using the FID metric and training all models with the Market-1501 dataset.
 The first row is the value obtained when applying the metric to real images in the dataset.